letsgamedev/spielsklave/README.en.md

 ## The Game

-You can play the game in it's current state [here](https://letsgamedev.github.io/spielsklave/)!
+You can play the game in its current state [here](https://letsgamedev.github.io/spielsklave/)!

 ## You can support me!
 These are the possibilities to support me if you like this project: